 How Do You Get Gum Disease?

-The problem all comes down to the bacteria that live in your mouth.
-There are billions of different types of bacteria (and other pathogens like viruses and fungus, double yuck!) that live in your mouth.
-Some of them are good and help to break down food and keep your teeth and gums healthy, but others can cause serious infections if they’re allowed to build up.
+The problem with gum disease is that there are so many factors that can contribute to it!
+Luckily the common factor for most cases is pretty simple: bacterial plaque.
+There are billions of different types of bacteria (and other pathogens like viruses and fungus, double yuck!) that live in every single one of our San Diego patients’ mouths, no matter how regimented they are about oral hygiene.
+Some of the bacteria are good and help to break down food and keep your teeth and gums healthy, but others can cause serious infections if they’re allowed to build up.

 What is Gum Disease Treatment?